networknext/unity/examples/UNET/walkthroughs/simple_network_manager_example.md

 }
 ```

+This is where you receive packets sent via Network Next instead of polling `NetworkEventType.DataEvent` from `NetworkTransport.Receive`.

 Now, in the manager's `OnStartServer()` callback, create an empty configuration for intializing the SDK:
 ```csharp
 // Create an empty configuration